 Summer service trips for college students are another awesome option!
 Summer is 93 days long, that’s 2232 hours, or 133, 920 minutes - that’s a lot of opportunities to make a difference!
 How are you going to spend your next summer break?

-How to find the right volunteer abroad project for students?
+How to find the best service trips for college students?

 - How much?
 Participate on NGO Support in Cambodia for USD$675 for 5 weeks